kodamap/tellooo/README.md

 ### Store bootstrap and jQuery on your pc

-You need to store bootstrap and jQuery on your pc (see static/js , static/css) because you have not internet connection while connectiong to Tello's wifi network.
+You need to bootstrap and jQuery on your pc (see static/js , static/css) because you have internet connection while connectiong to Tello (Tello private network 192.168.10.0/24).

 Tested with these version:
 * jquery-3.3.1